scalacenter/scala-3-migration-guide/docs/migration-tools.md

 Leveraging this tool, the community has already migrated a significant number of well-known libraries, forming the [_Scala 3 Community Build_](https://github.com/lampepfl/dotty/tree/master/community-build/community-projects).

+## The Scala 2 compiler

+The Scala 2 compiler supports `-Xsource:3`, an option that enables some Scala 3 syntax and behavior.

+Most deprecated syntax generates an error.

+Infix operators can start a line in the middle of a multiline expression.

+Implicit search and overload resolution follow Scala 3 handling of contravariance when checking specificity.

+The `-Xsource:3` option is intended to encourage early migration.

 ## Scalafix

 [Scalafix](https://scalacenter.github.io/scalafix/) is a refactoring tool for Scala.